MenteCat/MenteCat/README.md

 ### Hi this is Tina 👋
 - 🎉  Personal Profile is ready!
 Head to https://tinaiuso.com (Improvements will follow!)
 - 🚧  Currently practising some more Ruby on Rails.
-- 🤿  Diving deeper in JavaScript and about to start learning React 💪
+- 🤿  Diving deeper in JavaScript and started learning React 💪
 - 📚  I worked on 3 different projects using Ruby on Rails.
 You can check the most recent here: http://www.plantpicker.org/
 - 🔍  Searching small projects/collaborations to get started with the post-Bootcamp life!
 - 💬  Always up for a good chat/receive friendly coding tips